Flow around a Sphere#

 Note

-The domain is dimensioned so that the wake has sufficient distance to develop downstream and there is a sufficient cross-sectional area to negate any effect from the wall boundary conditions.
+The domain is constructed so that the wake has sufficient distance to develop downstream and there is a sufficient cross-sectional area to avoid any effects from the wall boundary conditions in the flow.

-In the parameter file, the mesh is read this way:
+In the parameter file, the mesh is read by specifying its type and file name:

 subsection mesh